keajs/kea-docs/blog/2020-08-02-typescript.md

 You could easily make them by hand.
 [Follow the example](https://github.com/keajs/kea-typegen/blob/master/samples/logicType.ts) and adapt as needed!

-To help migrating the most common cases, Kea 2.2.0 will come with a special type:
+To help with the most common cases, Kea 2.2.0 comes with a special type:

 ```typescript
 import { MakeLogicType } from 'kea'